A Michigan Woman Feels Lucky To Be Alive After Her Ex-Husband Was Charged With Murder

 George began drinking more, and his attitude toward Jennifer grew worse.
 She would often hear him muttering about her under his breath and lamenting how she wouldn’t ever shut up and that he should just strangle her and get it over with.

 Despite George’s threats to kill her if she ever left, Jennifer eventually got the courage to leave and went to stay with her sister.
 Slowly, she began separating her life from George.

 The month after she moved out, George abruptly disappeared.
 After not hearing from George for more than a week, Jennifer called the police to report him missing.
 She met authorities at the duplex she had shared with George.
 At first, they wouldn’t let her in.
 Instead, they just had one question: Had she ever known George to be a violent man?

-See what the police found inside the apartment on Evil Lives Here “He Should Have Died Sooner” at 9/8c on July 3.
-Episodes are also available to stream on discovery+.
+See what the police found inside the apartment on Evil Lives Here “He Should Have Died Sooner” on discovery+.